 San Nicholas Cave House Villa

-Part of the 5-star Chromata Hotel, this private cave house villa is generally considered to be the best hotel villa in Santorini.
+Part of the 5-star Katikies Chromata, this private cave house villa is generally considered to be the best hotel villa in Santorini.
 Chromata pulls out all the stops, offering top-notch butler service and modern comforts like AC and WI-FI.